 Finally, record everything and annually review if your investments are going on the right path.
-To do the analysis, merely check three things –
+To do the personal financial analysis, merely check three things –

 - Check the annual growth of each of your investments.
 With the existing growth rate, will you be able to reach your financial goals?
 If not, change the investment.